AutoViML/lazytransform/README.md

 X_trainm, y_trainm = lazy.fit_transform(X_train, y_train)
 X_testm = lazy.transform(X_test)
 ```
-### If using a model in pipeline, use must use fit and predict only
+### If you are using a model in pipeline, use must use fit and predict only
 ```
 lazy = LazyTransformer(model=RandomForestClassifier(), encoders='auto', scalers=None,
         date_to_string=False, transform_target=False, imbalanced=False)